Houston Felony DWI Defense Lawyer

 Even though this is a mandatory test, one can still refuse and have their license suspended.
 The sample will be taken anyway, but the person will then have the right to request an Administrative License Revocation (ALR) hearing, which is important as it may be the first and only opportunity before a criminal trial to confront, test, and cross examine the witnesses against you.
 In a felony case, where prison time is a very real possibility, the discovery that a Defendant gets in the ALR process may be worth the risk of losing a driver's license for a few months rather than their freedom for a few years.

-The Law Office of Q. Tate Williams, PC, is a skilled criminal defense firm that has successfully represented clients in felony DWI cases.
+Looking for a lawyer for a felony DWI case?
+The Law Offices of Q. Tate Williams, P.C., is a skilled criminal defense firm that has successfully represented clients in felony DWI cases.
 My name is Tate and I am personally involved with each of my client's cases.
 I have been a litigator for over ten years, and will vigorously pursue a favorable resolution to your legal situation.
 Felony DWI is a serious offense that requires skilled representation.
 I will give you straightforward counsel regarding your defense and how best to proceed with your case.